scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/welcome/introduction.md

 * Would you except the pull request as it is now?
 Are your suggested changes must-do? nice-to-have? nitpicks?
 How would you communicate this?
 * Do you spend a lot of time reviewing the code style?
 Is it worth having a style guide for contributors?
 Can you make use of an existing style guide?
 Or a linter?

-When workng on your own contributions:
+When working on your own contributions:

 * When putting in a pull request, how can you make it easy for a reviewer to understand what you have done?
 * What makes a good pull request, what makes a bad pull request?